tamagui/tamagui/next.md

 - @ali make animations SSR properly
   - disable them during SSR (make sure css variables are used), then on hydration turn it on
   - make sure enterStyle still works
+  - see t_will-mount
+   - hasEnterStyle && ((state.unmounted && needsMount) || !isClient

 - @ali Modal doesn't re-enable pointer events until the animation fully completes (popover too?)
   - https://github.com/tamagui/tamagui/issues/985

+- [ ] bring back static-tests webpack.test.tsx (rename to web.tsx to run) "disabled for now but we really need to bring this back" showing "unknown test" for some reason

+- [ ] double render on new button - waiting for fernando's opinion (fernando may do low prio)
+- [ ] supabase local -> staging -> prod and migrations setup

 - starter is warning "no TAMAGUI_TARGET"